rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/themeadd.md

     "resources": [
         "id": "VykgH",
         "src": "hash-of-svg-on-ipfs",
-        "theme": "default" // <-- this can also be omitted, defaults to "default" ],
+        "theme": "default" // <-- this can also be omitted,, which makes the resource use its SVG's built-in fallbacks ],
 }
 ```